brentwilder/isofit/README.md

 # ISOSNOW - ISOFIT Snow Surface Model

 ## Overview

 - This diverges from ISOFIT dev branch on around 31 July 2026

 - Plan to bring in major updates from future ISOFIT PRs as needed (shown in change log)

+## Usage

+- See `./isofit_scripts`

+- The low-rank model files for PV, NPV, and Soil are in the `isosnow_data` folder and must be copied over into the home `~/.isofit/data` directory prior to running.

 ## Change log